 Zero-click searches are transforming SEO by providing answers directly on Google’s results page.
 For instance, featured snippets are key to winning these searches.
 In this guide, you’ll discover how to rank for them.
-If you need expert help optimizing your digital strategy for zero-click searches, Orbius – a leading digital marketing agency can assist you.
+If you need expert help optimizing your digital strategy for zero-click searches, Orbius – a leading SEO strategy provider. the digital marketing agency can assist you.
 Specifically, we’ll outline simple steps to boost your visibility.

 What are zero-click searches?

 Zero-click searches happen when users get answers without clicking a link.
 Google shows quick info like snippets, maps, or knowledge graphs.
-For example, searching “weather today” shows a forecast instantly.
+For example, searching “weather today” shows a forecast instantly, illustrating effective zero-click content.

 Why they Matter

-Zero-click searches are growing.
+Zero-click searches are growing, indicating a shift in search intent.
 Over 50% of searches end without a click.
-Ranking for snippets puts your site at “position zero”—above all other results.
+Ranking for snippets puts your site at “position zero”—above all other search engine results, resulting in zero clicks for competitors.
 This drives visibility, even if users don’t visit.

 The Role of Featured Snippets

 Featured snippets are short answers Google pulls from websites.
-They appear in a box at the top.
-They’re key for zero-click success because they grab attention.
+They appear in a box at the top, making them a vital part of traditional search strategies.
+They’re key for new zero-click search success because they grab attention in search engine results.

 Example: Search “how to boil an egg.”
 A snippet lists steps directly from a site.
 That site gets noticed, even without clicks.